JuusolaLab/High-frequency-jumping/model/README.md

 # Installation
 Download code.
-Run model/BurstyCalculationExample.m
+Run BurstyCalculationExample.m

 # Example

-model/BurstyCalculationExample.m contains script for running the both photoreceptor and LMC model for Figure 4. model/Bursty_stim_photo_hres_200.mat contains example bursty input used in figure 4 for the model.
+BurstyCalculationExample.m contains script for running the both photoreceptor and LMC model for Figure 4.
+Bursty_stim_photo_hres_200.mat contains example bursty input used in figure 4 for the model.